NeoGeographyToolkit/StereoPipeline/docs/tools/colormap.rst

 --mars
     Set the min and max height to good values for Mars.

+-s, --shaded-relief-file <filename>
+    Specify a shaded relief image (grayscale) to apply to the colorized image.
+For example, this can be a hillshaded image.

+--hillshade
+    Create a hillshaded image first, then incorporate it in the colormap.
+This is equivalent to using an external file with the ``--shaded-relief-file`` option.

+-a, --azimuth <number-in-degrees (default: 300)>
+    Sets the direction that the light source is coming from (in degrees).
+Zero degrees is to the right, with positive degrees counter-clockwise.
+To be used with the ``--hillshade`` option.

+-e, --elevation <number-in-degrees (default: 20)>
+    Set the elevation of the light source (in degrees).
+    To be used with the ``--hillshade`` option.

 --legend
     Generate an unlabeled legend, will be saved as ``legend.png``.